pdurbin/RO-Crate-Example/README.md

 ```

 The _only_ requirement as far as additional files go is the inclusion of `ro-crate-metadata.jsonld` which is present in this repository.
-I have not added support for the additional files that MAY be present, outlined below (taken from the spec)
+I have not added support for the additional files that MAY be present, outlined below (taken from the spec).
+Note that the RO-Crate Root is determined by the location of `ro-crate-metadata.jsonld`.

+`RO-Crate Root: The top-level directory of the RO-Crate, indicated by the presence of the RO-Crate Metadata File ro-crate-metadata.jsonld`

+One key question that remains is where we should place the RO-Crate Root.
+This is explored below.

 ### Invariants